-Bill Daniel Student Center
+• Bill Daniel Student Center

 Since spring 2003, improvements have been made to the Bill Daniel Student Center (BDSC) to help meet current needs of students.
 The additional space for IFC (Interfraternity Council) and Baylor's various multicultural organizations created on the third floor has enhanced interactions, provided resources and improved the overall development of these groups and generated more traffic in this central location of campus.
-A partnership with the Department of Art in the College of Arts and Sciences resulted in an art gallery for student artists to display their work while providing the building with revolving exhibits that draw interest from the entire Baylor community.
+A partnership with the Department of Art resulted in an art gallery for student artists to display their work while providing the building with revolving exhibits that draw interest from the entire Baylor community.

 The BDSC remains an important gathering location for the entire University.
-Dr Pepper[®] Hour, a campus tradition for more than 50 years, is held in the building 3-4 p.m. each Tuesday with a weekly attendance of more than 700 faculty, staff and students.
+Dr Pepper® Hour, a campus tradition for more than 50 years, is held in the building from 3 to 4 p.m. each Tuesday with a weekly attendance of over 700 faculty, staff and students.
 In addition, the BDSC is the location for countless other student programs, meetings, events, conferences and symposia.

-In an effort to increase accessibility to students, the Department of Multicultural Affairs continues to hold or assist multicultural student organizations with implementation of on-campus events.
+In an effort to increase accessibility to students, the Department of Multicultural Affairs continues to hold or assist multicultural student organizations with implementation of oncampus events.
 A resource guide and The MA Times newsletter are distributed to streamline campus resources.
 Three interns for the department contribute to retention and to introducing undergraduates to the field of student affairs.